 Druid typically connects to a source of raw data such as a message bus such as Apache Kafka, or a filesystem such as HDFS.
 Druid ingests an optimized, column-oriented, indexed copy of your data and serves analytics workloads on top of it.

 A common streaming data oriented setup involving Druid looks like this: Raw data → Kafka → Stream processor (optional, typically for ETL) → Kafka (optional) → Druid → Application/user

 A common batch/static file oriented setup involving Druid looks like this: Raw data → Kafka (optional) → HDFS → ETL process (optional) → Druid → Application/user

 The same Druid cluster can serve both the streaming and batch path.

-The earliest iterations of Druid didn’t allow for data to be paged in from and out to disk, so we often called it an “in-memory” system.
-However, we very quickly realized that RAM hasn’t become cheap enough to actually store all data in RAM and sell a product at a price-point that customers are willing to pay.
-Over the last few years, we have leveraged memory-mapping to allow us to page data between disk and memory and extend the amount of data a single node can load up to the size of its disks.
+The earliest iterations of Druid didn’t allow for data to be paged in from and out to disk, so it was often called an “in-memory” database.
+As Druid evolved, this limitation was removed.
+To provide a balance between hardware cost and query performance, Druid leverages memory-mapping to page data between disk and memory and extend the amount of data a single node can load up to the size of its disks.

-That said, as we made the shift, we didn’t want to compromise on the ability to configure the system to run such that everything is essentially in memory.
-To this end, individual Historical nodes can be configured with the maximum amount of data they should be given.
-Couple that with the Coordinator’s ability to assign data blocks to different “tiers” based on differing query requirements and Druid essentially becomes a system that can be configured across the whole spectrum of performance requirements.
-Configuration can be such that all data can be in memory and processed, it can be such that data is heavily over-committed compared to the amount of memory available, and it can also be that the most recent month of data is in memory, while everything else is over-committed.
+Individual Historicals can be configured with the maximum amount of data they should be given.
+Coupled with the Coordinator’s ability to assign data to different “tiers” based on different query requirements, Druid is essentially a system that can be configured across a wide spectrum of performance requirements.
+All data can be in memory and processed, or data can be heavily over-committed compared to the amount of memory available.
+Druid can also support complex configurations, such as configuring the most recent month of data in memory, while everything else is over-committed.